leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ---

+## Appendix 🍬

+---

 ### Bright future?

 - Also created an issue about this, but...
   - https://github.com/cloudflare/workers-sdk/issues/3632
 - Although no roadmap has been published, it seems that team is WIP to support Vite
   - https://github.com/vitejs/vite/discussions/14288
-  - But remote access will be still missing
+  - But remote access, mixing will be still missing

 ---